garethlau/shopify-backend-challenge-fall-2021/README.md

 - `tags`: `String`
   - optional
-  - Comma seperated list of tags to overwrite existing tags.
+  - Comma separated list of tags to overwrite existing tags.
 Not providing a value or providing an empty string will not overwrite the existing tags.

 Responses